 Las Vegas police believe 55-gallon drum contains woman’s body

-Police found the drum while executing a search warrant in the 5700 block of Garden Grove Avenue.
-As of 9:05 p.m., officers were waiting for the Clark County coroner’s office.
+Police found the drum while executing a search warrant at a home in the Spring Valley area.

 Las Vegas police believe a 55-gallon drum found Tuesday night at a Spring Valley-area home contains a missing woman’s body.